Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/installation.md

 # Installation Instructions

-This guide runs through the steps needed to create an run a local version of our project.
+This guide runs through the steps needed to create and run a local version of our project.

-If you are ever stuck or need clarification, you can [contact our team members]() or the development lead and schedule a pair programming session with one of our developers.
+If you are ever stuck or need clarification, you can [contact our team members]() or the development lead, if you know them, and schedule a pair programming session with one of our developers.
 All of us have been through these steps, and am more than happy to help.
 By helping you, we can better improve our documentation and grow this project!

 ## Required Downloads